Gregory-K/SublimeOutline/README.md

-# Outline for Sublime Text 3 (fork)
+# Outline for Sublime Text 3

-This a **fork of [SublimeOutline](https://github.com/warmdev/SublimeOutline)**: Outline view for Sublime Text 3.
+This a **fork of [SublimeOutline](https://github.com/warmdev/SublimeOutline)**: Outline view for [Sublime Text](https://www.sublimetext.com/) editor.

-Current '[**dev**](https://github.com/Gregory-K/SublimeOutline)' branch is just a personal sandbox.
-Nothing special, just playing around with:
+Current '[**dev-ST3**](https://github.com/Gregory-K/SublimeOutline/tree/dev-ST3)' branch supports Sublime Text 3.

-- a toggle argument for the 'outline' command
+It provides a toggle argument for the 'outline' command.
-  _(use the same keybinding, keyboard shortcut, to open/close the Outline side-pane)_,
+_(use the same key binding, keyboard shortcut, to open/close the Outline side-pane)_
-- and maybe, a python 3.8 only version
-  _(Sublime Text 4)_.

 ## Try